usnistgov/CloudSecurityArchitectureTool-CSAT-v0.1/README.md

 ***
 ## Installation

+### Disclaimer
+This application uses Microsoft WPF which uses cryptographic functions that are not FIPS-140 approved or allowed.
+See #1

+### Procedure
 Currently, the installation for this program is as follows:
 1. Install the appropriate version of MS SQL Server Express (w/ Management Studio).
 Make sure to set up a local database.
 In local tests we used MS SQL Express 2014.
 2. Set up the database: